Proverb Photo/Animation: Jim des Rivieres http://moths.ca/

-Sounds from NMW 2012: Moth Week podcast
+Sounds sights from NMW 2012: Moth Week podcast/slide show

-This podcast is part of the One Species at a Time series from the Encyclopedia of Life (eol.org).
+This podcast and slide show is part of the One Species at a Time series from the Encyclopedia of Life (eol.org).
 Hosted by Ari Daniel Shapiro and produced by Atlantic Public Media.
 Licensed under a Creative Commons Attributions 3.0 United States License.
 Link to the podcast on EOL.org and more information – here.

 How you can help NMW:

 - Help spread the word about National Moth Week in your community.
 Download the National Moth week flyer (pdf) to hand out or post.

 - Ask you senator to support the Proposed resolution to make the last week in July National Moth Week! click to read